info201-grading-2022-wi/final-project-starter/README.md

 |[`/docs`](./docs) | All project reports and web documents will be published from this directory.
 This includes Mardown files (.md), R Markdown files (.Rmd),  HTML files (.html).
 In short, `./docs` is the root directory of the website for your project.
 It will also be used to store all of your design work and project documentation.
 |[`/source`](./source) | All for your R source code will be located in this directory.
 To organize your code, you might also decide to create sub-directories.
 | .gitignore | This  file is important.
 It tells git to ignore all files that are listed therein.
 See Freeman and Ross (2019, section 3.6) for details.
-| LICENCE | This is a straigtforward software liscence that basically says "You own the copyright of your code.
+| LICENSE | This is a straigtforward software license that basically says "You own the copyright of your code.
 Others can use your code, so long as they cite that they are doing so."
-You should put your names into the LICENS.
+You should put your names into the LICENSE file.
 If you would like to use a different liscence, that would be fine!

 ### Developer notes:
 * You will use this repository for developing your Final Project.
 At first, some parts of this